You can do a lot to prevent or delay getting type 2 diabetes (“dy-ah-BEE-teez”), including:

 - Are overweight

-- Have a parent, brother, or sister with diabetes
+- Have a parent or sibling with diabetes

 - Are African American, Hispanic or Latino American, American Indian, Asian American, or Pacific Islander